x011/File_Hider/README.md

 ## Windows Executable

 For Windows users, a standalone executable is provided which does not require any dependencies to be installed.
 Simply download the `.exe` file and run it on your Windows system.
-[Download the latest release here](https://github.com/x011/File_Hider/releases/latest/download/file_hider_1.0.0.exe)
+[Download the latest release](https://github.com/x011/File_Hider/releases)

 ## Dependencies (for Python script)